MARTIMM/Semi-xml/README.md

     * [ ] avatar linking
   * [ ] Generating tables
   * [ ] generating graphics, statistics, svg etc
+* Items needed in program sxml2xml
+  * [ ] Exporting generated xml to other programs instead of file
+  * [ ] Generate a content header!
+  * [x] File extension is .sxml, not yet defined at IANA mimetypes.
+However, the sxml2xml program will not bother (yet).

 ## Bugs